Programming in Neut

 }

-The syntax sugar of
+The syntactic sugar of

 can be used to rewrite the above use-my-func